People Analytics Capabilities You Need for Data-Driven HR

 3.2 Advanced Analytics and Reporting

-- Implement machine learning algorithms to uncover hidden patterns and insights.
+• The organization should employ machine learning algorithms to find hidden patterns for deeper insights.

 3.3 Actionable Insights